w3bsuki/twistlycbdz/refactoring-progress.md

   - Implemented a flexible hero section that works across all category pages
   - Used proper TypeScript typing with strongly-typed theme interface
   - Created optimized Tailwind classes with proper JIT compiler support
+- [x] Create shared CategoryBenefits component
+  - Implemented a reusable benefits grid that works for all product categories
+  - Created data file structure for storing benefits data separately
+  - Ensured consistent styling with theme-specific colors and gradients
+  - Added standard features like satisfaction ratings and effect times
 - [x] Create category theme definitions
   - Defined consistent theme objects for each product category
   - Created Health, Beauty, Sport, Pet, and Hybrid themes with appropriate colors
   - Standardized color naming and usage patterns
 - [x] Update category pages to use shared components
-  - Updated Pet CBD page to use the shared CategoryHero component
+  - Updated Pet CBD page to use the shared CategoryHero and CategoryBenefits components
-  - Updated Health & Wellness page to use the shared CategoryHero component
+  - Updated Health & Wellness page to use the shared CategoryHero and CategoryBenefits components
   - Preserved all page-specific content while standardizing structure
   - Removed redundant page-specific components

 ### Next Steps:
 Continue implementing shared components for other section types:
-1. Create CategoryBenefits component for benefits sections
-2. Create CategoryFeaturedProducts component for product showcases
+1. Create CategoryFeaturedProducts component for product showcases
-3. Create CategoryTestimonials component for testimonials
+2. Create CategoryTestimonials component for testimonials
-4. Create CategoryFaq component for FAQ sections
+3. Create CategoryFaq component for FAQ sections
-5. Create CategoryCta component for call-to-action sections
+4. Create CategoryCta component for call-to-action sections

 And continue updating additional pages to use these shared components.